 Prior to the closure of old Fort Grant (Fort Breckinridge), a site was chosen for a new fort by General George Crook.
-The “new” site was at a higher elevation and was a more strategic location, situated at the foot of the southwestern slope of Mount Graham in what is now Graham County in southeast Arizona.
+The “new” site was at a higher elevation.
+It was a more strategic location, situated at the foot of the southwestern slope of Mount Graham in what is now Graham County in southeast Arizona.
 Founded along a route that was often used by Apache fleeing to Mexico from the San Carlos Reservation, the fort’s purpose was to stop the marauding bands of Apache Indians in western New Mexico and southeast Arizona.

 The troops were withdrawn from Fort Grant in 1898, and the site was empty, but for a caretaker by the name of Colonel William F. Stewart in the Artillery Corps.
 However, two years later, in 1900, the post became a staging point for numerous soldiers on their way to the Philippines to fight in the Spanish-American War.